|Resort Run Down||Accommodation|

 This is a friendly, relaxed, purpose-built ski resort which makes it an ideal destination for families.

-The purpose-built ski-in village offers excellent accommodation and a number of family friendly restaurants.
+The pedestrian friendly ski-in village offers excellent accommodation and a number of family friendly restaurants.
 For more lively nightlife, the original town of Winter Park is located nearby where you’ll find a wider range of bars and restaurants which come alive at night.
 The resort operates an efficient free shuttle service between the town and the modern slope-side ski village making it easy to travel between the two.